-I am a professional actress, director and writer based in the San Francisco Bay Area.
+I am a professional actor, director and writer based in the San Francisco Bay Area.
+I am currently appearing as Miss Scarlet in San Francisco Playhouse's smash hit Clue and this summer will play the Wicked Witch in A.C.T.'s fresh new take on The Wizard of Oz.
 I received the 2018 Theatre Bay Area Award for Outstanding Actor for the title role in We Players' Mother Lear, which I also co-wrote and co-directed, earning nominations for Outstanding Play and Outstanding Director.
-I was nominated as Outstanding Actor in 2017, by both Theatre Bay Area and Bay Area Theatre Critics Circle, for the title role in Phèdre at Cutting Ball Theater, where I also appeared in Timon of Athens, directed by Rob Melrose.
-In 2018 I played both title characters in a new version of Euripides' Hecuba/Helen, which I co-adapted at Stanford Repertory Theater.
+The film version of Mother Lear will be released this year.
+I was nominated as Outstanding Actor in 2017, by both Theatre Bay Area and Bay Area Theatre Critics Circle, for the title role in Phèdre at Cutting Ball Theater.
 I am a proud member of AEA and SAG-AFTRA.

-In 2020 until COVID-19 closings, I appeared in La Peur (in French), at the Exit Theater.
-Postponed projects include a solo show as Susan Sontag: The Smartest Woman in America at The Marsh in San Francisco, and the release of the film Cold Call by Toshigawa Pictures.
+In 2022 reprised my role in Mother Lear in New York City, appeared at Z Space in San Francisco with Word for Word's Boys Go to Jupiter, and in the feature film widowbird with B. Bros.
+Productions.
+Prior to COVID-19 closings in 2020, I appeared in La Peur (in French), at the Exit Theater, a solo show as Susan Sontag: The Smartest Woman in America at The Marsh in San Francisco, and in the film Cold Call by Toshigawa Pictures.

-Past appearances include the West Coast premiere of Native Son at Marin Theatre Company; Happy Days (Oh, les Beaux Jours) in the U.S. and France (in both English and French); The Wanderings of Odysseus at the Cacoyannis Theater in Athens, Greece; a multi-continent tour as the title character in Clytemnestra: Tangled Justice; Mercutio in Romeo and Juliet with We Players; Jerusalem at San Francisco Playhouse; and Dear Harvey at New Conservatory Theatre.
-I am also an Associate Artist with 3Girls Theatre.
+Scores of past appearances include the West Coast premiere of Native Son at Marin Theatre Company; Happy Days (Oh, les Beaux Jours) in the U.S. and France (in both English and French); The Wanderings of Odysseus at the Cacoyannis Theater in Athens, Greece; a multi-continent tour as the title character in Clytemnestra: Tangled Justice; Mercutio in Romeo and Juliet with We Players; Jerusalem at San Francisco Playhouse; and Dear Harvey at New Conservatory Theatre.

 Over twelve seasons and twenty-nine productions with Stanford Repertory Theater, I co-directed and acted in Moby Dick Rehearsed (for which I won Theatre Bay Area Awards for Outstanding Production, Directing and Acting), appeared in Hay Fever (nominated for Outstanding Production by the Bay Area Theater Critics Circle), Oedipus (hailed by the San Francisco Examiner critic as "the finest piece of classical drama I have ever seen") and many others.